phoerious/InsertCoin-Docs/en-US/index.markdown

 on this project.
 You'll find a list in the [credits](/master/en-US/credits.html).

 ## About this documentation
-This is the documentation for the latest **Ice Cream Sandwich** InsertCoin ROM branch with Sense 3.5. *This branch is currently beta.
-Don't expect it to run flawlessly!*
+This is the documentation for the latest **Ice Cream Sandwich** branch with **Sense 4**. *This branch is currently in Release Candidate state.
+So don't expect everything to run as it should, yet.*
-This ROM is pretty stable but if you need an even more stable version, you should go for InsertCoin 2.2.5 SSE (this version is quite old, though).
+If you need a stable version, better go for InsertCoin 5.x.

 There are several variants for Sensation, Desire and EVO as well as older versions of these variants.
 Have a look at the branches list in the sidebar at the left.